Special reception needs of vulnerable groups

 Nikola Kovačević

-Alternative accommodation for children can be provided in social welfare institutions such as the Institute for Education of Children and Youth in Belgrade and the Institute for Education of Youth in Niš, and Children Home “Jovan Jovanović Zmaj” at the Institute for Protection of Infants, Children and Youth in Belgrade, while specialised foster care is also an option.[5]
-Since the end of 2015, unaccompanied children have been accommodated in institutions in Belgrade and Niš.
-These facilities are also used to accommodate nationals of Serbia – primarily underage offenders, and are therefore neither specifically-tailored to the needs of migrants, nor particularly suitable for their housing.
-Regardless, unaccompanied minor asylum seekers in these facilities are kept separately from other groups, and overall reception conditions are considerably better than otherwise available at asylum centres, although a chronic lack of interpreters for various languages spoken by migrants continues to present a considerable challenge to ensuring their proper development and integration.
-However, all the children placed in Belgrade social institutions regularly attend school and most of them speak Serbian language.
-On 19 December 2021, 30 children were accommodated in social welfare institutions in Belgrade and Niš.
-The total official capacity of these two institutions are 74.
+On the other hand, of the few children who are willing to apply for asylum are usually placed in the house of the Jesuit Refugee Service or one of the social welfare institutions such as Institute for Education of Children and Youth in Belgrade and the Institute for Education of Youth in Niš, and the Children Home “Jovan Jovanović Zmaj” at the Institute for Protection of Infants, Children and Youth in Belgrade, while specialised foster care is also an option.[6]
+Since the end of 2015, UASC have been accommodated in institutions in Belgrade and Niš.
+These facilities are also used to accommodate minors who are Serbian nationals– primarily underage offenders and are therefore neither specifically-tailored to the needs of foreign nationals, nor particularly suitable for their housing.
+Regardless, UASC in these facilities are kept separated from other groups, and overall reception conditions are considerably better than those in asylum centres, although a chronic lack of interpreters for various languages spoken by children continues to present a considerable challenge to ensuring their proper development and integration.
+However, all the children placed in Belgrade social institutions regularly attend school and most of them speak Serbian.

 [2] Article 17 Asylum Act.